How to Freeze Vegetables

 Blanching can be done by steam or in water.
 Microwave blanching gives inconsistent results.
 Count the time for water blanching when the water returns to a boil.
 Count the time for steam blanching from the moment the lid goes on.
 Use a timer, don’t guess.

-University of Missouri Extension is a great resource and has recommend times for blanching vegetables before freezing, approximate yields of frozen veggies from fresh and cooking times for frozen vegetables.
+Local extension offices are a great resource and has recommend times for blanching vegetables before freezing, approximate yields of frozen veggies from fresh and cooking times for frozen vegetables.

 Shock or Cool Vegetables